 Big, bold, in your face yellow, and practically begging to be photographed.
 Fields of canola can bring a landscape to life.
 The golden-blossomed oilseed crop is grown in many parts of the world, but is especially prevalent on the Canadian prairies.
 Here in Saskatchewan, we have the world’s largest production, so finding canola is usually as easy as driving down almost any road.

 Canola is a cool season crop, so it tends to be more common in the northern grain belt than in the far south.
 Around Saskatoon, where we live, you see it everywhere.
-Prime time to find canola in bloom is around mid-July, though conditions may vary from year to year, with some blooming early July and even into early August.
-We’re now at the tail end of the bloom, thought we’re still finding the occasional late-seeded crop that is brilliant yellow.
+Prime time to find canola in bloom is around mid-July, though conditions may vary from year to year, with some blooming in early July and some late-seeded crops reaching peak blooming even into early August.

 Areas that we especially like for photography include the Thickwood Hills (northeast of The Battlefords, northwest of Blaine Lake) or the hills east of Redberry Lake.
 These areas have a lot of variety in landforms, so we get splashes of yellow from canola mixed with bushlands, small lakes, wetlands, and old farmsteads.